mfitz/slakkit/README.md

 `my-awesome-channel`, **not** `#my-awesome-channel`.

 #### Lambda permissions
-When the newly created execution role exists, add a policy granting permission to read the OAuth token from Secrets Manager, for example:
+When the newly created execution role exists, add a policy to it granting permission to read the OAuth token from Secrets Manager, for example:

 ```json
 {